Teach anytime, anywhere

 Presenting Academy, the tech school of the future.
 We teach you the right skills to be prepared for tomorrow.

-TUEX Tutor is a dynamic app that quickly matches students with experienced tutors online and helps arrange in-person tutoring sessions.
-Tutors connect directly with local or international students and parents, making it easier to build your professional network.
-TUEX can be your free personal branding and extra income-generating platform.
+TUEX Tutor is a dynamic app that quickly matches students with experienced tutors online and helps arrange in-person or virtual tutoring sessions.
+Tutors connect directly with local or international students.
+TUEX Tutor grants you:

 • Flexible scheduling options